Ruby Amanfu

-Ruby Amanfu is a Ghana-born, Nashville-based recording artist.
+Ruby Amanfu is an American recording artist based in Nashville.
 Amanfu has released seven studio albums and multiple singles.
-She is well known for being one half of the duo Sam & Ruby, whose album was named Associated Press Album of the Year in 2009.
+She is known for being one half of the duo Sam & Ruby, whose album was named Associated Press Album of the Year in 2009.
 Amanfu is also known for her collaborations with Jack White in his all-female band, The Peacocks, and has widely appeared on his critically acclaimed solo albums, Blunderbuss and Lazaretto.
 In 2020 and 2022, Amanfu was nominated for the Grammy Award for Song of the Year for co-writing "Hard Place" by H.E.R. and "A Beautiful Noise" by Alicia Keys and Brandi Carlile, and was nominated for a Soul Train Music Award for The Ashford & Simpson Songwriter's Award.

 Outside of her musical career, Amanfu is an actress, civil activist, an elected Recording Academy Board Governor, private chef, and food blogger.

 Early life and education

 Ruby Amanfu was born in Accra, Ghana to a tight-knit musical family of five.
 When she was three years old, her father moved the family to Nashville, Tennessee, where from an early age she flourished among the sights and sounds of the Music City.
 She entered and won her first school talent show in the third grade with an original song she wrote during recess.

 Entering many literary competitions in middle and high school, Amanfu honed her lyric and creative writing skills.
 She was educated in the private and magnet school systems and attended Hume-Fogg Academic Magnet High School, whose premiere Fine Arts program afforded her an on-site studio where she had the opportunity to write and record her own songs.

 In her second year of high school, Amanfu was chosen for The Nashville Symphony Chorus, becoming the youngest member to join the group.
 She attended Berklee College of Music in Boston, Massachusetts until she transferred to Belmont University in hometown Nashville, Tennessee.